The Vision & Justice Book Series

-The Vision & Justice book series commences with three titles that celebrate a vanguard of image-makers and artistic legacies: Race Stories: Essays on the Power of Images, a compilation of writings by the cultural historian, curator, and writer Maurice Berger (1956–2020), to be published in fall 2024; and two monographs that salute the unheralded, yet foundational work of Doug Harris (b.
+Its first three titles celebrate a vanguard of image-makers and artistic legacies: Race Stories: Essays on the Power of Images, a compilation of writings by the cultural historian, curator, and writer Maurice Berger (1956–2020), published in 2024; and two monographs that salute the unheralded, yet foundational work of Doug Harris (b.
 1943) and Coreen Simpson (b.
 1942), to be published starting in 2025.

-The series is coedited by Sarah Elizabeth Lewis, distinguished author, art historian, and John L. Loeb Associate Professor of the Humanities and Associate Professor of African and African American Studies at Harvard University; Leigh Raiford, author, leading scholar of Black visual culture, and professor of African American studies at the University of California, Berkeley; and Deborah Willis, MacArthur award-winning artist, historian, and chair of the Department of Photography and Imaging at the Tisch School of the Arts at New York University.
+The series is coedited by Sarah Lewis, distinguished author, art historian, and John L. Loeb Associate Professor of the Humanities and Associate Professor of African and African American Studies at Harvard University; Leigh Raiford, author, leading scholar of Black visual culture, and professor of African American studies at the University of California, Berkeley; and Deborah Willis, MacArthur award-winning artist, historian, and chair of the Department of Photography and Imaging at the Tisch School of the Arts at New York University.

 Support for the Vision & Justice Book Series has been generously provided by the Carnegie Foundation, the Ford Foundation, and Agnes Gund.